XAP-Software/XAP-Software.github.io/_posts/2022-05-12-django_apache_deploy.md

 # Install mod-wsgi library

-In first step we need to install `libapache2-mod-wsgi-py3` librariy to let apache and Django communicate. `libapache2-mod-wsgi-py3` is an adapter for running python application in the apache web server.
+The first step is to install `libapache2-mod-wsgi-py3` library to let Apache and Django communicate. `libapache2-mod-wsgi-py3` is an adapter for running python applications on the Apache web server.

 ```terminl